davmre/photos_uploader/README.md

 - Verify the image has UserComment or ImageDescription fields
 - Some image editors may remove or modify EXIF data
 - The script will upload images without captions if no EXIF description is found

-## Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments

-- Built for the 2025 Google Photos API
-- Uses the Google Photos Library API
-- EXIF metadata extraction with PIL and piexif